sreepriyaks/demo/README.md

 Currently only 2 nodes are used, this codebase will be updated to use 4 tendermint nodes and steps to test the BFT capability of tendermint will also be documented here soon.

+a postman collection is also added (tendermint demo.postman_collection.json) which can be imported to the postman client and the IPs required to be updated accordingly

 # Deploy Tendermint test-net with 2 nodes
 1. Spin up 2 Ubuntu instances
 2. Install Tendermint and the application of interest on all nodes